The Ottawa Hospital Master Plan

 **Is bigger better?
 Concentration in the provision of secondary care – John Posnet BMJ.
 1999 Oct 16; 319(7216): 1063–1065

-Dr. Barry Bruce over 1 year ago
+Dr. Barry Bruce about 2 years ago

 There is good evidence that the Mega Hospital model has serious problems from both efficiency and patient care aspects.
 The following article is a recent review article on this subject, one that only comes only once in a generation - it confirms that the "sweet spot" for hospital patient counts is between 200 and 400 beds, whether a single or multiple sites.
 The Ottawa Hospital is already well over that.
 It's probable that the operating costs will be well over $2 billion annually, and that the waste due to the excessive size could be as much as $200 million per year.
 How can we justify this?